 Femur fracture patterns vary according to the direction of the force applied and the quantity of force absorbed.
 A perpendicular force results in a transverse fracture pattern, rotational forces may cause spiral or oblique fracture patterns.
 The amount of comminution present increases with increasing amounts of force.

 Pathologic fractures may occur with relatively little force.
 These may be the result of bone weakness from osteoporosis or lytic lesions.

-The area most susceptible to stress fractures of femoral shaft is the medial junction of the proximal and middle third of the femur.
+The area most susceptible to stress fractures of the femoral shaft is the medial junction of the proximal and middle third of the femur.

 Large muscles attach to the femur can affect displacement of femur fracture patterns.

-[For example, the gluteus medius and minimus attached to the greater cause an abduction deformity to the proximal fragment of proximal femoral shaft.
+[For example, the gluteus medius and minimus attached to the greater cause an abduction deformity to the proximal fragment of the proximal femoral shaft.

-The iliopsoas attached to the lesser trochanter, results in a flexion deformity.]
+The iliopsoas attached to the lesser trochanter results in a flexion deformity.]